 The Voice is the e-mail newsletter of The Special Needs Alliance.
-This installment was written by Nancy Gibson, a Montana elder law and disability law attorney.
+This installment was written by Nancy Gibson, Esq., a Montana elder law and disability law attorney.
 Her Missoula-based practice spans the state of Montana.
 She is a member and past director of The Special Needs Alliance, an invitation-only organization of attorneys specializing in special needs and settlement planning.
 She is actively involved with the National Academy of Elder Law Attorneys (NAELA), an organization dedicated to improving the lives of the elderly and persons with special needs.
 She currently is serving a second two-year term on the NAELA board of directors.
-Ms. Gibson limits her practice to elder and disability law, including estate planning and administration, but the majority of her cases involve special needs trusts and/or settlemen planning.
+Ms. Gibson limits her practice to elder and disability law, including estate planning and administration, but the majority of her cases involve special needs trusts and/or settlement planning.

 2010 Medicare premiums will increase for some beneficiaries of large special needs trusts.
 Beneficiaries, their family members, trustees and special needs planners should be aware of the financial consequences of this change.

 “Income” for tax purposes differs from “income” for public benefit purposes.
 Many special needs trust beneficiaries have little income paid directly to them.
 They qualify for public benefits based upon financial need, even though they may receive substantial benefits from trust assets held for them during their lifetimes.
 The interest and dividend income generated by special needs trust assets should not affect eligibility for SSI, Medicaid or Medi-Cal if the trust is properly drafted and administered.